Develop5/PlaywrightDemo/README.md

 &nbsp;

 *I am here:*
-- [ ] Section 29: Cucumber HTML Report (Parallel and Retry)
+- [ ] Section 30: The Final 3 - Post, Patch and PUT and asserting on response text errors

-    Chapter 218.
-Adding our first automation test for DELETE
+    Chapter 220.
+Creating posts with POST - part 1